HaxeFoundation/HaxeManual/content/08-cr-features.md

 Multiple warnings can be disabled and enabled within the same options string, so something like `-w -WDeprecated-WUnusedPattern` would disable both `WDeprecated` and `WUnusedPattern` warnings.

 Warnings are organized as a tree, where disabling (or enabling) a parent warning affects all children.
 The root warning is `WAll`, which can be used to disable all warnings.
-See [the full list of warnings](TODO) for documentation of the individual warnings.

 > ##### Trivia: -D no-deprecation-warnings
 >